 “The one-arm dumbbell row allows you to lift heavier, resulting in a greater potential for growth,” says Cody Braun, C.P.T., Openfit’s assistant manager of fitness.
 “Plus, whenever you work the body unilaterally (one side at a time), you work core stability, which is a functional bonus.”

 Yep, you get all that from a one-arm dumbbell row!

 Here’s how to do the one-arm row, plus tips for working it into your routine.

 Keep up with the latest in health and fitness by signing up for Openfit for free today!

 How to Do the One-Arm Dumbbell Row With Perfect Form

-- Drive your elbow up, bringing the dumbbell to your ribcage.
+- Keeping your back flat, core engaged, and elbow tucked, row the dumbbell to your rib cage.

 How to Make the One-Arm Dumbbell Row Easier